wacncontent/CustomizeTool/removeCommentMooncakeOutput/includes/publishing-with-git.md

-# Publish to Azure Websites with Git

-Azure Websites supports continuous deployment from source code control and repository tools like BitBucket, CodePlex, Dropbox, Git, GitHub, Mercurial, and TFS.
-You can use these tools to maintain the content and code for your website, and then quickly and easily push changes to your site when you want.
+[Azure Websites](/documentation/services/web-sites/) supports continuous deployment to web sites from source code control and repository tools like BitBucket, CodePlex, Dropbox, Git, GitHub, Mercurial, and TFS.
+You can use these tools to maintain the content and code for your website, and then quickly and easily push changes to your Azure web site when you want.

-In this article, you will learn how to use Git to publish directly from your local computer to an Azure Website (in Azure, this method of publishing is called **Local Git**).
-You will also learn how to enable continuous deployment from repository websites like BitBucket, CodePlex, Dropbox, GitHub, or Mercurial.
-For information about using TFS for continuous deployment, see [Continuous delivery to Azure using Visual Studio Online].
+In this article, you will learn how to use Git to publish directly from your local computer to web sites (in Azure, this method of publishing is called **Local Git**).
+You will also learn how to enable continuous deployment from repository sites like BitBucket, CodePlex, Dropbox, GitHub, or Mercurial.

-> [AZURE.NOTE] Many of the Git commands described in this article are performed automatically when creating a Website using the [Azure Command-Line Tools for Mac and Linux](/documentation/articles/xplat-cli).
+> [AZURE.NOTE] Many of the Git commands described in this article are performed automatically when creating a web site using the [Azure Command-Line Tools for Mac and Linux](/develop/nodejs/how-to-guides/command-line-tools/).

 The task includes the following steps: